H.C. Wainwright slashes price target on Core Scientific Inc. [CORZ] – find out why.

-Core Scientific Inc. [NASDAQ: CORZ] plunged by $0.0 during the normal trading session on Wednesday and reaching a high of $2.14 during the day while it closed the day at $2.08.
+Core Scientific Inc. [NASDAQ: CORZ] jumped around 0.06 points on Wednesday, while shares priced at $2.07 at the close of the session, up 2.99%.
 The company report on September 6, 2022 that Core Scientific Announces August Updates.

 Lithium Stocks In The Spotlight